nubarium/-Biometric-SDK-Web/README.md

 ### Before you begin

 - Get the Nubarium Key or API Credentials.
 It is required to successfully initialize the SDK.
-- Implement the REST API call in your back-end to generate the [JWT token](https://documenter.getpostman.com/view/23758200/2s83zgvR3A).
+- Implement the REST API call in your back-end to generate the [JWT token](https://github.com/nubarium/-Biometric-SDK-Web/blob/main/JWT.md), the documentation is also available on a Postamn Collection (https://documenter.getpostman.com/view/23758200/2s83zgvR3A#faa41449-0a17-4634-826a-774566d5bedb).
 - All the steps in this document are mandatory unless stated otherwise.
-- If you are implementing the VideoRecord component, please use this documentation as reference to obtain the resources. https://documenter.getpostman.com/view/23758200/2s83zgvR3A

 ### Reference